xingyzt/notes/astrophysics.md

     (effective T = 5250 K)
 * Cannon rearranged by temperature (OBAFGKM, O hottest) and added decimal subdivisions: A0 hotter than A9
-* Additional spectral types for very cool stars and brown dwarfs: OBAFGKM + LT
+* Additional spectral types for very cool stars and brown dwarfs: OBAFGKMLT

 ### Spectral physics